wwwebman/react-implicit-auth/src/components/Methods.md

 ### Config

-The config object is **required**.
+The config object gets distributed to each provider's adapter.
-You can modify it to your own configuration.
-Otherwise, feel free to use the existing one:
+You can modify the configuration or use the existing one.
+The configuration modification gets synchronized with local storage.
+Don't be afraid to refresh the page if you need.

 ```jsx noeditor
 import ImplicitAuthContext from './ImplicitAuthContext';